Human trafficking in Canada: Bill C-49

 The UN Protocol itself did not give legal effect to the definition, and countries were required to adopt legislative and other measures to establish criminal offences.
 Following the ratification in Canada of the Protocol, Parliament passed legislation to amend the Criminal Code with Bill C-49.

 Bill C-49, An Act to amend the Criminal Code (trafficking in persons), came into force on 25 November 2005, creating three new additional indictable offences specifically to address human trafficking and which can be used by law enforcement to address this crime.
 The Act amends the Criminal Code to specifically prohibit trafficking in persons in Canada.
 Previously, the Code contained no provisions to specifically prohibit trafficking in persons, although a number of offences—including kidnapping, uttering threats, and extortion—played a role in targeting this crime.

 Bill C-49 added to the Immigration and Refugee Protection Act by going beyond the focus on immigration and making trafficking in persons a criminal offence.
 The Act contains three prohibitions.
 The first contains the global prohibition on trafficking in persons, defined as the recruitment, transport, transfer, receipt, concealment or harbouring of a person, or the exercise of control, direction or influence over the movements of a person, for the purpose of exploitation.
 The second prohibits a person from benefiting economically from trafficking.
 The third prohibits the withholding or destroying of identity, immigration, or travel documents to facilitate trafficking in persons.

 Bill C-49 also ensures that trafficking may form the basis of a warrant to intercept private communications and to take bodily samples for DNA analysis, and permits inclusion of the offender in the sex offender registry.
 Finally, Bill C-49 expands the ability to seek restitution to "victims" who are subjected to bodily or psychological harm.

 Aboriginal women and girls

-The sexual exploitation and Trafficking of Aboriginal girls and women is far more common than most are willing to believe.

 According to the Native Women's Association of Canada, the overrepresentation of Indigenous women and girls in sexual exploitation and trafficking in Canada has been explored on repeated occasion through a span of years.
 The impacts of colonialism seemed to have remain as the identified root cause, including "the legacies of the residential schools and their inter-generational effects, family violence, childhood abuse, poverty, homelessness, lack of basic survival necessities, race and gender-based discrimination, lack of education, migration, and substance addictions."
 Colonization in Canada has taken and maintains the form of systematic discrimination, embodied in harmful policies and legislation that have greatly damaged Aboriginal societies.
 Research into human trafficking in Canada shows that Aboriginal women and children are the majority of those trafficked domestically.